n8n-io/n8n-docs/docs/hosting/external-storage.md

 ```

 !!! note "No region"
-    If your provider does not require a region, e.g. Cloudflare, you can set `N8N_EXTERNAL_STORAGE_S3_BUCKET_REGION` to `'auto'`.
+    If your provider doesn't require a region, you can set `N8N_EXTERNAL_STORAGE_S3_BUCKET_REGION` to `'auto'`.

-Finally, instruct n8n to store binary data in S3 and start the server.
+Tell n8n to store binary data in S3:

 ```sh
 export N8N_AVAILABLE_BINARY_DATA_MODES=filesystem,s3
 export N8N_DEFAULT_BINARY_DATA_MODE=s3
 ```

+Restart the server to load the new configuration.

 ### Usage

-Once S3 is enabled, any new binary data will be written to, and read from, the S3 bucket.
-Binary data will be written to your S3 bucket in this format:
+After you enable S3, n8n writes and reads any new binary data to and from the S3 bucket. n8n writes binary data to your S3 bucket in this format:

 ```
 workflows/{workflowId}/executions/{executionId}/binary_data/{binaryFileId}
 ```

-Older binary data that was stored in the filesystem will continue to be read from the filesystem, if `filesystem` remains listed in `N8N_AVAILABLE_BINARY_DATA_MODES`.
+n8n continues to read older binary data stored in the filesystem from the filesystem, if `filesystem` remains listed as an option in `N8N_AVAILABLE_BINARY_DATA_MODES`.

-If you store binary data in S3 and later switch to filesystem mode, the instance will continue to read any data that was stored in S3, as long as `s3` remains listed in `N8N_AVAILABLE_BINARY_DATA_MODES` and your S3 credentials remain valid.
+If you store binary data in S3 and later switch to filesystem mode, the instance continues to read any data stored in S3, as long as `s3` remains listed in `N8N_AVAILABLE_BINARY_DATA_MODES` and your S3 credentials remain valid.

 !!! note "Binary data pruning"
-    At this time, binary data pruning is based on the active binary data mode.
-For example, if your instance stored data in S3 and was later switched to filesystem mode, only binary data in the filesystem will be pruned.
+    Binary data pruning operates on the active binary data mode.
+For example, if your instance stored data in S3, and you later switched to filesystem mode, n8n only prunes binary data in the filesystem.
 This may change in future.